-With all this being said, we’ve heard of many satisfied FP owners, and boat makers and organizations decided on using Fischer Pandas for a reason.
+With all this being said, we’ve heard of many satisfied Fischer Panda generator reviews from owners, and boat makers and organizations decided on using Fischer Pandas for a reason.

-Why We Put Cummins Onan and Kohler At The Top Of The Pack
+Why We Select Cummins Onan and Kohler As Making The Best Marine Generators

 If properly taken care of, following the maintenance schedule and staying on top of any issues, you should be able to get tens of thousands of hours from any one of these brands.
 Each brand has many reports from satisfied customers experiencing excellent, long-lasting performance.

-But in our experience, when it comes to reputation, durability, severity of issues you may face, cost to repair these issues and quality of product support provided by the manufacturer, we feel strongest about Cummins Onan and Kohler, with Onan having a slight edge due to performance.
+But in our experience, when it comes to reputation, durability, severity of issues you may face, cost to repair these issues and quality of product support provided by the manufacturer, we feel strongest about Cummins Onan and Kohler as the best marine generators, with Onan having a slight edge due to performance.